StoryScriptorg/StoryScript/README.md

 python processor.py main.sts
 ```

+Note: If you are looking for C Transpiler source, It has been moved [here](https://github.com/StoryScriptorg/StoryScript/tree/CTranspiler)

 ### Required Packages
 #### Interpreter (REPL)
 There are no required Packages for the Interpreter (REPL) version.